How to create a beautiful floral chest of drawers

 I bought this old chest of drawers on Facebook Marketplace for £15.
 Similar restored items sell for hundreds of pounds and you can see why.

 My goal was to keep the character of the solid wood furniture while giving it a new life that someone would love.

 Need a gift for the DIYer or upcycler in your life (even if that’s you!)?
 Here’s my holiday gift guide with some more unusual recommendations.

-Preparation of furniture is the most important step.
-If the piece is dirty then the paint won’t stick (it will stick to the dirt and then fall off).
+If the furniture is shiny or dirty, then the paint won’t adhere.
+It will stick to the dirt and then fall off.
 If there are holes or dents, the paint won’t hide them.

 So, whilst I always want to rush on to the fun stuff, prep work must get done.

 I started by cleaning the entire piece with Sugar Soap.
 Which I diluted in water.